 When it comes to the environment, the beauty industry can be a pretty ugly place.
-From chemical UV filters killing off coral reefs to the reported 120 billion units of plastic packaging produced each year (up to 90 percent of which isn’t being recycled), there are myriad ways our favorite products are damaging the Earth.
+From chemical UV filters killing off coral reefs to the reported 120 billion units of plastic packaging produced each year (most of which is unrecyclable), there are myriad ways our favorite products are damaging the Earth.
 The statistics have been both a wake-up call and a rallying cry for us to take action and demand that beauty companies do better and make a concentrated effort to clean up their act.
 And, thankfully, it looks like they are listening.

 At this point, endeavors like post-consumer recycled packages (packaging made from already recycled materials) are becoming the norm and many brands are experimenting with waterless formulas and refillables.
 But, it’s not just eco-conscious indie brands—beauty giants like L’Oréal, Unilever, and Procter & Gamble are putting their considerable resources towards funding new initiatives to reduce waste, invest in alternative energy, and find more eco-friendly ways to formulate products.

 So-called “Big Beauty” gets a bad environmental rap due to the scale of their businesses, which is not a totally unfair accusation—the sheer amount of products they produce and the impact that has on the environment is vast.
 However, they also have the money, access, and brilliant scientists needed to solve some of the biggest global eco-crises we now find ourselves in.